-Proposa l Vote Required Effect of Abstentions 1 Broker Discretionary Voting Allowed?
-2 1 Election of Directors Majority of the votes cast.
+Pr oposal Vote Required Effect of Abstentions 1 Broker Discretionary Voting Allowed?
+2 - Election of Directors Majority of the votes cast.
 In accordance with our director resignation policy, an incumbent director who fails to receive the required number of votes in an uncontested election will be required to tender his or her resignation to the Chairman of the board of directors for consideration by the Corporate Governance and Compliance Committee.
-No effect Not considered votes cast on this proposal No Brokers without voting instructions will not be able to vote on this proposal 2 Ratification of the Appointment of Pricewaterhouse Coopers LLP Majority of the votes cast No effect Not considered votes cast on this proposal Yes Brokers without voting instructions will have discretionary authority to vote
+No effect Not considered votes cast on this proposal No Brokers without voting instructions will not be able to vote on this proposal 2 Ratification of the Appointment of Pricewaterhous Coopers LLP No effect Not considered votes cast on this proposal Yes Brokers without voting instructions will have discretionary authority to vot

-- 1 As noted above, abstentions will be counted as present for purposes of establishing a quorum at the Annual Meeting. - 2 Only relevant if you are the beneficial owner of shares held in "street name."
+1 As noted above, abstentions will be counted as present for purposes of establishing a quorum at the Annual Meeting.
+2 Only relevant if you are the beneficial owner of shares held in "street name."
 If you are a shareholder of record and you do not cast your vote, no votes will be cast on your behalf on any of the items of business at the Annual Meeting.